Department of Classics and Biblical Languages

 Where Can I Go From HCU’s Programs?

-Many of our students have gone on to engage in master’s and doctoral graduate work at top Classics and/or Biblical Studies programs, including programs at Cambridge University, Rice University, Baylor University, and Yale University, in order to pursue careers in teaching and research.
+Many of our students have gone on to engage in master’s and doctoral graduate work at top Classics and/or Biblical Studies programs, including programs at Cambridge University, Rice University, Baylor University, University of Texas at Austin, and Yale University, in order to pursue careers in teaching and research.
 Many also go on to become pastors, missionaries, Bible translators, language instructors, worship leaders, and ministers in churches and schools throughout the world.